Year 4: Van Gogh Class

 Reminders:

-• P.E. lessons are on Tuesdays and Thursdays.
+• P.E. lessons are on Wednesdays and Fridays.

 • Please return books every morning in book bags.